ginestah/spotter/README.md

 ### Threats:

-I don't foresee any threats, but I think I will have difficulty with some of my post-mvps and if I do I don't think my app will look as good as it could.
-I am really banking on a nice carousel but if it doesn't work I am not sure if it will look as good.
+I don't foresee any threats, but I think I will have difficulty with styling, which will make my site less visually pleasing